 A prolific debater, Douglas has spoken on a variety of prominent platforms, including at the British and European Parliaments and the White House and appears often on the UK’s top political debate programmes such as BBC’s Newsnight and Question Time.
 He has authored books on neoconservatism, terrorism and national security as well as on freedom of speech.
-He has authored several books, including Neoconservatism: Why We Need It and Bloody Sunday: Truths, Lies and the Saville Inquiry.
+Such titles include Neoconservatism: Why We Need It and Bloody Sunday: Truths, Lies and the Saville Inquiry.

 Media Experience: A variety of platforms, including BBC, Question Time and Newsnight; Sky News; Al-Jazeera; Fox News

 Expertise: UK and US Foreign Policy, Terrorism, Middle East (specifically Israel and Iran), National Security and defence, US and UK foreign policy, Northern Ireland, domestic radicalisation, multiculturalism.